-The additions to non-current assets consist of additions to plant and equipment, right-of-use assets and exclude assets from the acquisition of subsidiaries and financial assets.
+The additions to non-current assets consist of additions to plant and equipment and right-of-use assets and exclude financial assets.

 Geographical information

 The Group is organised into two operating segments and all revenue are derived from Hong Kong and all the assets are located in Hong Kong.
 Accordingly, geographical information is not presented.